List of coffee drinks: Canned coffee

+Coffee beer

+Coffee beer is a drink from Jombang, Indonesia.
+The composition of coffee beer is coffee, sugar, water, caramel, and soda.
+Usually, the drink is served in a glass filled with ice cubes to add freshness to the drink.
+It contains no alcohol.

 Coffee milk

 Coffee milk is sold in two ways: prepared coffee milk and coffee syrup.
 It is a drink prepared or made by adding a sweetened coffee concentrate called coffee syrup to milk in a manner similar to chocolate milk.
 It is the official drink of Rhode Island in the United States.
 Coffee milk brands include: